qmeng222/react-app/ReadMe.md

    - Manage state changes:
      - using **_state hooks_** in the format **_[variable, updater_function]_**
      - Note: each component instance maintains its own state (independent of each other)
+   - Props (properties) make component reusable:
-   - Pass data to components via props (making component reusable):
+     - Pass data to components via props
+     - Pass function(s) to components via props
    - Debug React apps:

 ## Resources